Ghulam-Rabbani-Azeem/Data_Engineering_Project/project/project-plan.md

 ---

 ## Work Packages
-Outlined below are the coarse-grained work packages for the project:

-1. **Data Collection and Validation**
-   - Collect datasets from identified sources.
-   - Verify metadata quality and data consistency.

-2. **Data Preprocessing**
-   - Clean datasets for uniformity.
-   - Merge datasets into a unified analysis-ready format.

-3. **Exploratory Data Analysis (EDA)**
+1. **Define Problem Statement and Objectives:** Clearly outline the research question and objectives.
+2. **Identify and Collect Data:** Locate datasets relevant to renewable energy, carbon emissions, and GDP.
+3. **Data Preprocessing and Validation:** Clean, format, and validate the data for analysis.
+4. **Schema Matching for 2 Datasets:** Integrate data sources for consistency and compatibility.
+5. **Analyze Trends and Visualize Data:** Identify patterns and create visualizations for insights.
-   - Examine initial trends in renewable energy adoption, carbon emissions, and GDP growth.
+6. **Correlation Analysis:** Study relationships between renewable energy adoption, emissions, and GDP growth.
-   - Create foundational visualizations for insights.

-4. **Detailed Analysis**
-   - Conduct correlation analysis and hypothesis testing.
-   - Build predictive models to uncover potential trends.

-5. **Documentation and Reporting**
+7. **Strategies Proposal:** Suggest actionable strategies to balance renewable energy adoption with economic growth.
+8. **Impact Assessment:** Evaluate the effectiveness of renewable energy adoption on emissions and economy.
+9. **Compilation:** Compile findings and present policy recommendations.
-   - Prepare a final project report summarizing findings.
+10. **Final Report:** Prepare a comprehensive report summarizing insights and conclusions.
-   - Develop visualizations and evidence-based policy recommendations.

-6. **Repository Management**
-   - Keep the project directory organized and up-to-date.
-   - Document all modifications to the project plan.

 ---